 *Delaware – Special Rules for False Starts

-Delaware doesn't have a recall rule (in regards to a false starts.)
+Delaware doesn't have a recall rule (in regards to a false start.)
 Therefore; if the horse makes an attempt toward the gate and misses the start, it’s considered a runner and there is no refund to be issued.